Pacific Grove, California: Government

 Pacific Grove is governed by a city council consisting of a mayor and six councilmembers, all elected at-large.
-As of the November 2022 election, the mayor is Bill Peake, and the six councilmembers are: Joe Amelio, Debby Beck, Luke Coletti, Lori McDonnell, Chaps Poduri, and Nick Smith.
+As of 2025, the mayor is Nick Smith, and the six councilmembers are: Joe Amelio, Lori McDonnell, Chaps Poduri, Tina Rau, Paul Walkingstick, and Cynthia Garfield.

-At the county level, Pacific Grove is represented on the Monterey County Board of Supervisors by Mary Adams.
+At the county level, Pacific Grove is represented on the Monterey County Board of Supervisors by Kate Daniels.